 S.B.
 No. 841 amends the Texas Property Code to clarify the beneficiaries of trust funds related to improvements on specific real property.
 The bill specifies that individuals such as artisans, laborers, mechanics, contractors, subcontractors, or materialmen, as well as their qualified assignees, are considered beneficiaries of any trust funds paid or received in connection with such improvements.
-This change replaces the previous language that did not explicitly include the assignees.
+This change replaces the previous language that did not include the mention of qualified assignees.

 Statutes affected: Introduced: Property Code 162.003 (Property Code 162)